collinrbr/FPCAnalysis/docs/scripts.md

 *As always, please be sure to have installed and activated the environment to use FPCAnalysis.*

-Scripts are meant to be ran in the the main directory of FPCAnalysis.
+Scripts are meant to be ran in the main directory of FPCAnalysis.
 E.g.
 ```
 python scripts/*.py input1 input2 ....
 ```

-If you don't know the input of a particular scripts, just call
+If you don't know the input of a particular script, just call
 ```
 python scripts/*.py
 ```